How to Become a Lawyer in the UK

 Law Degree Graduates – the Traditional Route to Becoming a Solicitor in the UK

-Wherever they wish to become a UK lawyer, most people start their journey with obtaining a university law degree (LLB).
-This known as the Qualifying Law Degree (QLD), which can be completed in one of the 100+ institutions offering this degree in the UK.
+Wherever they wish to become a UK lawyer, most people start their journey by obtaining a university law degree (LLB).
+This is known as the Qualifying Law Degree (QLD), which can be completed in one of the 100+ institutions offering this degree in the UK.

 The next step is to complete the Legal Practice Course (LPC) which is the vocational stage of training, and finally a two-year training contract at a law firm prior to qualification.